blanquicet/gastos/docs/design/00_N8N_PHASE.md

 **Architecture:**

 - Authentication: PostgreSQL (see `01_AUTH_PHASE.md`)
-- Movement storage: n8n → Excel/Google Sheets (this document)
+- Movement storage: n8n → Google Sheets (this document)

 **Relationship to other phases:**

 - See `01_AUTH_PHASE.md` for authentication implementation
 - See `FUTURE_VISION.md` for long-term product direction
-- Phase 2 will migrate movements from Excel to PostgreSQL
+- Phase 2 will migrate movements from Google Sheets to PostgreSQL

 ---